enonic/old-xp-doc/doc/developer/search/aggregations/index.rst

 An aggregation is a function that is executed on a collection of search results.
 The search-results are defined by the query and query-filter of the search request.

-For instance, consider a query returning all nodes that has a property "price" less than, say, 100$.
+For instance, consider a query returning all nodes that have a property "price" less than, say, $100.
 Now, we want to divide the result nodes into ranges, say
-0-25$, 25-50$ and so on.
+0-$25, $25-$50 and so on.
 We also would like to know the average price for each category.
-This could be done by doing multiple separate queries, and calculate the average manually, but this would be very ineffective and cumbersome.
-Luckily, aggregations solves these types of problems easily.
+This could be done by doing multiple separate queries and calculating the average manually, but this would be very inefficient and cumbersome.
+Luckily, aggregations solve these types of problems easily.

-In some API functions it's possible to send in an aggregations expression object.
+In some API functions it is possible to send in an aggregations expression object.
 This object is either in Java or a JSON like the following:

 .. literalinclude:: code/expr.json
    :language: json